awsdocs/amazon-rekognition-developer-guide/doc_source/procedure-moderate-videos.md

 ## GetContentModeration Operation Response<a name="getcontentmoderation-operationresponse"></a>

 The response from `GetContentModeration` is an array, `ModerationLabels`, of [ContentModerationDetection](API_ContentModerationDetection.md) objects\.
-The array contains an element for each time a moderation label is detected\.
-Within a `ContentModerationDetectionObject` object, [ModerationLabel](API_ModerationLabel.md) contains information for a detected item of suggestive or adult content\. `Timestamp` is the time, in milliseconds from the start of the video, when the label was detected\.
-The labels are organized hierarchically in the same manner as the moderation labels detected by image analysis\.
+The array contains an element for each time an unsafe content label is detected\.
+Within a `ContentModerationDetectionObject` object, [ModerationLabel](API_ModerationLabel.md) contains information for a detected item of unsafe content\. `Timestamp` is the time, in milliseconds from the start of the video, when the label was detected\.
+The labels are organized hierarchically in the same manner as the labels detected by unsafe content image analysis\.
 For more information, see [Detecting Unsafe Content](moderation.md)\.

 The following is an example response from `GetContentModeration`\.